Skip to main content

 Call the Camera Flash

-1. At Capture Behavior Group, add a Call Action node after the Player Sound node.
+1. In the Capture Behaviour Group, add a Call Action node after the Play Sound node.

 1. For the Call Action node, select Flash action under Flashlight.
 Then click Select Item.